What is a tsunami?

-- studying offshore faults and earthquakes that may produce local tsunami
+- studying faults off the coast and earthquakes that may cause local tsunami

-- identifying tsunamis that have occurred in the past and measuring their impacts
+- studying past tsunamis and measuring their impacts

 - working with scientists from other countries to share information and research

-- LINZ maintain a network of tide gauges to detect arrival and height of tsunami waves
+- LINZ look after a network of tide gauges to record the arrival and height of tsunami waves

-- modelling local tsunami produced by earthquakes, undersea landslides and volcanoes
+- modelling local tsunami caused by earthquakes, undersea landslides and volcanoes

-- educating the public so people know what to do if there is a tsunami
+- letting people know what to do if there is a tsunami

 Tsunami evacuation maps